TheRealAnonymous008/quartz/content/details/economics/Economics.md

 		* **Specialization** of workers on tasks they are well suited for, which makes them more effective.
 		* Specialization leads to a [[System Dynamics|feedback loop]] where workers learn to produce more quickly and with higher quality.
 This also leads to **innovation**.
 		* Specialization takes advantage of **economies of scale** where as production increases, the average cost of production for each individual unit decreases.
+	* *This necessitates trade* because each individual specializes and must exchange their services for other needs that they are unable to produce.

 [^1]: According to Adam Smith